Pakistan Tehreek-e-Insaf: Positions

-The PTI's goal is to transform Pakistan into an "Islamic welfare state" that creates an equal society based on Medina state (Riyasat-e-Madinah).
-PTI plans to develop poverty reduction programmes, promote diverse livelihood options, improve the healthcare system, and improve educational system reforms.
+PTI aimed to transform Pakistan into an Islamic state modelled on Riyasat-e-Madinah (State of Madina), described as an Islamic version of a welfare state intended to create a more equal society.
+According to the PTI's policy as described in 2018, the party planned to develop poverty reduction programmes, promote diverse livelihood options, improve the healthcare system, and strengthen educational system reforms.